Skip to content

 expiryinterval Seconds until the event is no longer useful (maps to MQTT Message Expiry Interval)

-MicroDCS extends the base spec with error attributes (mdcserrorkind, mdcserrormessage) and custommetadata for hidden-field round-tripping.
+MicroDCS extends the base spec with error attributes (mdcserrorkind, mdcserrormessage), a method attribute for station configuration delivery (PUT / DELETE), and custommetadata for hidden-field round-tripping.

 Processor